 Beginners to baitcast reels need a few tips to get started.
 Baitcast reels are great when used properly.
 Yet, are a nightmare when used the wrong way.
-There are differences between a baitcast and spinning reel.
+There are differences between a baitcast and a spinning reel.
 Baitcast reels have braking systems.
-The spool rotates allowing the line to freely come off the reel.
+Also, the spool rotates allowing the line to freely come off the reel.

 Adjusting the brakes and spool settings leads to the best performance.
 The adjusting varies with the many models.
 The braking systems are centrifugal, magnetic, or a combination of both.
 Understanding how the brakes work and adjusting the brakes is critical.
 The line tension is also an important part of the setup.

 Setting Up a Baitcast Reel for Beginners

 Setting up a baitcast reel for beginners starts with the line.
 The braided line casts farther and is strong with a thin diameter.
 The line has coating reducing friction going through the guides.
 These qualities are a problem on a baitcast reel.
 The line will slip on the spool due to being slippery.
 The small diameter allows the line to dig into the line below on the spool.

 There is a simple solution to the problem.
 A monofilament line will solve the slipping problem.
 Choosing a braided line requires using a monofilament backing on the reel.
 Placing 20 yards of monofilament on the reel is how to use backing.
 The braid is tied to the mono with a Uni-knot then the reel is filled with braided line.
 This prevents the slipping on the spool with a braided line.

 Stopping the line from digging into the line on the spool is solved with proper tension.
 Tackle shops use a machine to properly tension line.
 At home placing tension requires using the correct method.
 Another person can hold the spool and place tension on the filler spool.
 This will put the tension on the line.

 In addition, the line needs to come off the top of the filler spool.
 This prevents twisting of the line.